Aris Melissaratos: Authorship

-In 2009 Melissaratos co-authored the book Innovation, The Key to Prosperity: Technology and America's Role in the 21st Century Global Economy with N.J.
-Slabbert.
-The book criticized America for a loss of technological will and argued for a massive government-led plan to re- energize the nation's technology innovation in order to create jobs and usher in a new era of economic growth.
+In 2009 Melissaratos co-authored the book, "Innovation, The Key to Prosperity: Technology and America's Role in the 21st Century Global Economy with N.J.
+Slabbert".
+The book criticized the US for a loss of technological will and argued for a massive government-led plan to re-energize the nation's technology innovation to create jobs and usher in a new era of economic growth.
 The book appears in the bibliography of eight reports on American economic regeneration published by the US National Academy of Sciences.
-In January 2014 Melissaratos announced that he was working on a new book setting out a vision of educational reform for America.